flare-foundation/go-songbird/README.md

-## DEPRECATION NOTICE: This repository is deprecated due to the transition to the codebase common with the Flare network.
-All Songbird nodes should upgrade to the version v0.6.6 available [here](https://github.com/flare-foundation/go-flare/releases/tag/v0.6.6-songbird) before October 29, 2024, 12:00:00 UTC.
-The transition for the Coston network is already in effect since July 23, 2024, 12:00:00 UTC.
+## DEPRECATION NOTICE: This repository is deprecated due to the transition to the codebase common with the Flare network available at [https://github.com/flare-foundation/go-flare](https://github.com/flare-foundation/go-flare).

 # Songbird & Coston 1